Huntersville Estate Planning Lawyer

 Standby Guardianship of Dependents

 In many cases, you may also want a separate guardianship document for dependents to cover short-term or long-term guardianship and specify your wishes about custody, care, and support of your dependents if you die or become incapacitated.
-This is crucial for every person with dependents, as the courts must make this decision if there is not a form on file.
+This is crucial for every person with dependents, as the courts must make this decision if there is no form on file.

 Trusts